 Income obtained by a branch in Spain of a non-resident company is taxed at the standard CIT rate of 25%.

-When calculating the tax base for taxpayers resident in other EU member states that do not have a PE, a distinction is made between individuals and companies, and tax deductible expenses are established in accordance with PIT and CIT legislation, respectively.
+When calculating the tax base for taxpayers resident in other EU member states that do not have a PE, a distinction is made between companies and individuals, and tax-deductible expenses are established in accordance with CIT and PIT legislation, respectively.

 Under Spanish law, income obtained by a branch that is repatriated to its head office is taxed at source at the general withholding tax (WHT) rate of 19%.
 This tax is not chargeable in the case of a PE of a company resident in the European Union (unless the company is resident in a tax haven).
-Most tax treaties signed by Spain do not establish any provisions on this matter, and, in such cases, no tax is chargeable on income repatriated by branches.
-Some tax treaties, such as the treaties with Canada, Indonesia, and the United States (US), expressly establish a tax on income repatriated by branches.
-For example, US head offices are taxed at a 10% rate on the repatriated profits of a Spanish branch under the US/Spanish tax treaty.
+Most DTTs signed by Spain do not establish any provisions on this matter, and, in these cases, no tax is chargeable on the income repatriated by branches.
+Some DTTs, such as those with Canada, Indonesia, and the United States (US), do establish a tax on income repatriated by branches.
+For example, US head offices are taxed at a 10% rate on the repatriated profits of a Spanish branch under the US/Spanish DTT.